TomasMikula/libretto/docs/basics.md

 The funny arrow-like symbol, `-⚬`, also called a _lollipop_, is borrowed from linear logic where it denotes _linear implication_ and in Libretto we similarly call it a _linear function._ We will also call it simply an _arrow_ if there is no risk of confusion with other things called arrows.
+So we use the terms block, linear function and arrow as synonyms.

 ☝️ Although we call `-⚬` a linear _function,_ some intuitions one might have about Scala functions (`=>`) do not transfer to `-⚬`.
 With a Scala function, there is nothing going on inside it until we pass all the inputs to it.
 Once we get the output (and we get the whole output all at once), the Scala function is done.
 Remember, however, that Libretto's linear function is a block, a part of the system that runs on its own and perhaps communicates with its environment through the ports.
+However, composition of Libretto's linear functions works just like composition of Scala functions..

 In Scala, we model multiple in-ports as a single in-port of a composite type, and similarly for out-ports.
 As an example, a block `f` with two in-ports of types `A` and `B` and two out-ports of types `C` and `D`